ohs-foundation/ohs-player-reference-client-app/README.md

 ./gradlew :reference-app:run
 ```

-The app ships with bundled sample FHIR data, so it works out of the box.
+Sample FHIR data is bundled, so the app works out of the box.

 Other platforms:

 | Target | Command |
 | --- | --- |